-The book was written as a kind of defense of Yue Fei who had been charged with treason and was executed on behalf of the powerful Counsellor-in-chief Qin Hui 秦檜.
+The book was written as a kind of defence of Yue Fei who had been charged with treason and was executed on behalf of the powerful Counsellor-in-chief Qin Hui 秦檜 (1091-1155).
 After Yue Fei's death Qin Hui had erased all positive paragraphs about Yue Fei in the official history, in order to influence the memory of him.
 The collection consists of private writings and poems of Yue Fei, his memorials to the throne, reports from his military campaigns against the Jurchens, and Emperor Gaozong's 宋高宗 (r.
 1127-1162) responses to these, and many other official documents that prove the righteous and sincere character of Yue Fei.

 The earliest prints from 1218 (Zhengbian) and 1228 (Xubian) went lost, and a reprint from Zhejiang appeared during the Yuan period 元 (1279-1368).

-Yuan Ke's descendant Yue Jinjing 岳士景 arranged the text into 18 juan (Zhengbian) and 8 juan (Xubian) during the Qing period 清 (1644-1911).
+Yuan Ke's descendant Yue Jinjing 岳士景, living during the Qing period 清 (1644-1911), arranged the text into 18 juan (Zhengbian) and 8 juan (Xubian).
 This version includes an appendix with the texts Xu baishi zhaozhong lu 續百氏昭忠錄 (8 juan) and Xingming kao 姓名考 (2 juan).
 Both versions are transmitted.
-The imperial collectanea Siku quanshu 四庫全書 includes the 58-juan version.
-In 1987 the Shanghai guji press 上海古籍出版社 published a modern edition, and in 1989 the Zhonghua Book Company 中華書局 brought out an annotated edition.
+The imperial series Siku quanshu 四庫全書 includes the 58-juan version.
+In 1987 the Shanghai Guji Press 上海古籍出版社 published a modern edition, and in 1989 the Zhonghua Book Company 中華書局 brought out an annotated edition.